attilammagyar/js80p/README.md

 If your CPU supports [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you use a 64 bit plugin host application (also known as "`x86_64`"), then you should download a JS80P package that is optimized for AVX compatible processors.
-If you have an older computer, or if you experience crashes, then you should go with one of the [SSE2](https://en.wikipedia.org/wiki/SSE2) compatible JS80P packages.
+If you have an older computer, or if you get error messages complaining about "illegal instructions" or experience crashes, then you should go with one of the [SSE2](https://en.wikipedia.org/wiki/SSE2) compatible JS80P packages.